pingcap/tidb/docs/design/2021-04-21-unify-log-library.md

 TiDB depends on BR, which in turn depends on tidb's `util/logutil/log.go`, constituting a circular dependency.

-Not only is it a circular dependency, it also happens to depend on the log component 🙃🙃🙃🙃!
+Not only is it a circular dependency, it also happens to depend on the log component.
 This creates a considerable obstacle for the refactor.

 The following code is from `pkg/lightning/log/log.go`, which calls TiDB's `InitLogger` and then `pingcap/log`'s InitLogger.